-Unless our board of directors changes the frequency of future advisory votes on the compensation of our named executive officers, including in response to the outcome of the shareholder vote on Proposal 4, the next advisory vote on the compensation of our named executive officers will be held at the 2019 annual meeting of shareholders.
+Unless our board of directors changes the frequency of future advisory votes on the compensation of our NEOs, the next advisory vote on the compensation of our NEOs will be held at the 2020 annual meeting of shareholders.

 The board of directors recommends a vote "FOR" Proposal 3.